top of page

 Menar Al-Najjar is a final year Arts and Business candidate at the University of Waterloo, and she is planning on pursuing a JD and a career in the legal field.
 Menar has worked at the University of Waterloo since 2021 within various positions and departments, including the School of Accounting and Finance, Human Resources, and Legal and Immigration Services.
 Menar is dedicated to her community and volunteers wherever she can at various not-for-profit organizations, such as the Ray of Hope, the Islamic Humanitarian Service, and Muslim Social Services.
 Additionally, Menar sits on the Board of the Al-Zahra Youth Committee, who are dedicated to developing a platform where Muslim youth can be involved in social, cultural, spiritual, and academic activities.

 Jeremy Andriano is a Master's candidate in the Joint Communication and Culture program at Toronto Metropolitan University and York University.
 His research interests center around electronic literature and the digital humanities, particularly as they relate to critical game studies and the creation of branching narratives and dynamic texts.
-He is the author of the 2022 open-source online textbook Creating Playable Stories with Ink and Inky.
+He is the author of the 2022 open-source online textbook Creating Playable Stories with Ink and Inky which was awarded first runner up in the DH Awards for the category BEST DH TRAINING MATERIALS.

 https://www.linkedin.com/in/jeremyandriano/